localfirstnews/localfirstnews/README.md

 ![local-first-news-favicon](https://github.com/user-attachments/assets/37a1015a-0364-4bbf-8027-3cbcd4a76467)

 # Local-First News
-Local-First News was created as an open-contribution newsletter that makes it easy to stay on top of the rapidly-changing local-first software landscape.
+Local-First News is an open-contribution newsletter that makes it easy to stay on top of the rapidly-evolving local-first software landscape.

 ## Contributing
 Anyone can contribute to the latest edition of Local-First News by creating a pull request with suggested edits to the markdown file for that week's edition.